William Temple (bishop): Archbishop of Canterbury: 1942–1944

-Temple was able to complete the work of Davidson, who had striven unsuccessfully for reform of Britain's fragmented and inadequate primary education systems.
-Davidson had been impeded by nonconformists' resistance in defence of their own church schools, but by the 1940s the sectarian divide was less rigid, and nonconformist leaders trusted Temple's sense of justice and honesty so that he was able to help negotiate the place of all church schools within the system agreed in the 1944 Education Act.
+Temple was able to complete the work of Davidson, who had striven unsuccessfully for reform of Britain's fragmented and inadequate primary education systems (known as "elementary schools" until 1944).
+The Education Act 1902 had been impeded by nonconformist objections to spending taxpayers' money on Anglican schools, but by the 1940s the sectarian divide was less rigid, and the Church of England was more ready to accept nationalisation of Anglican schools as their financial position had become dire.
+Nonconformist leaders trusted Temple's sense of justice and honesty so that he was able to help negotiate the place of most church schools within the system agreed in the Education Act 1944, with some retaining a degree of autonomy over teacher appointments and religious teaching.

 In the war years Temple travelled continually around England, often speaking several times in a single day.
 He suffered all his life from gout, which under the burdens of his workload grew steadily worse and early in October 1944 he was taken by ambulance from Canterbury to rest at a hotel in Westgate-on-Sea, where he died of a heart attack on 26 October.
 His funeral service was held in Canterbury Cathedral on 31 October and was led by Lang, together with Cyril Garbett, Archbishop of York, and Hewlett Johnson, Dean of Canterbury.
 Temple was the first Archbishop of Canterbury to be cremated.
 His ashes were buried in the cloister at Canterbury Cathedral, next to the grave of his father.